GenAIPHBuilders-org/team-Autonominds-2025/README.md

 ## 🔍 Troubleshooting
 - `API Key Issues`: Ensure your Gemini API key is correctly set in the .env file
+  - Be informed that we recommended you use the .env keys as uploaded in this repo.
+We used two API clients with round-robin substitution system to handle rate limit exhaustion.
 - `Missing Directories`: The web app will automatically create required directories
 - `Model Downloads`: The first run may take longer as it downloads SciBERT